-On some of the earer and more infrequent ly observed phenomena: - Perfumes.
-Lights, Musical Sounds abnormally made.
+On some of the rarer and more infrequently observed phenomena:- Perfumes.
+Lights, Musical Sounds abnormally made. ---

-BYM A. O.
+BLM A O

-Hitherto I have described phenomena which my eyes have witnessed, which have occurred while I was in possession of my faculties, and when my powers of observation were unimpared.
+Hitherto I have described phenomens which my eyes have witnessed, which have occurred while I was in possession of my faculties, and when my powers of observation were unimpared.
 I come now to a group, which, for convenience, I have classed together, where the case is somewhat altered.
 I have indeed, observed all the phenomena of which I speak at many different times, and under various circumstances, but not in their most perfect form of development.
 In all cases where the large luminous appearances, which I am about to describe, were most successfully presented, I was in a state of unconscious trance.
-In a similar way, the most perfect musical sounds are made when I can not hear them; and, as a general rule, to which the exceptions are so rare, as only to serve to establish the principle, the best and most successful manifestations occur when the medium is deeply entranced.
-The condition of absolute passivity on his part is then most perfectly secured, and the force which the opera-tors use can be more safely drawn off.
-Over and over again have I heard this passive state spoken of an essential condition of
+In a similar way, the most perfect musical sounds are made, when I can not hear them; and, as a general rule, to which the exceptions are so rare, as only to serve to establish the principle, the best and most successful manifestations occur when the medium is deeply entranced.
+The condition of absolute passivity on his part is then most perfectly secured, and the force which the operators use can be more safely drawn off Over and over again have I heard this passive state spoken of as an essential condition of

-The fact that I am entranced during the oc-currence of the best of the manifestations, renders it difficult for me to give an accurate description.
-I have endeavored to remedy this, by requesting those who have witnessed specially notable phenomena, to favor me with a description of what they saw; and I have been at pains to record a faithful account immediately after each scance, drawing my information from the impressions left on the minds of the sitters.
-My own records, therefore, contain exact accounts of what I have seen myself, and, further, of the descriptions given me by careful observers of the phenomena which occurred during my entrancement.
+The fact that I am entranced during the occurrence of the best of the manifestations. renders it diffi sult for me to give an accurate description.
+I have endeavored to remedy this, by requesting those who have witnessed specially notable phenomena, to favor me with a description of what they saw: and I have been at pains to record a faithful account immediately after each seance, drawing my iff. formation from the impressions left on the minds of the sitters.
+My own records, therefore, contain exact accounts of 'what I have seen myself, and, further, of the descriptions given me by careful observers of the phenomena which occurred during my entrancement.
 These sources of information I have supplemented by accounts kindly furnished me, which I print exactly as I have received them.
-As a consequence, I am able to affirm that my descriptions and statements are trustworthy and within the mergin of fact.
+As a consequence, I am able to affirm that my descriptions and statements are trustworthy and within the margin of fact.

-PERFUMES AND WAYES OF SCENT-LADEN AIR.
+PERFUMES AND WAVES OF SCENT LADEN AIR.